 First you will need a shower faucet (mixer valve) to mix the hot and cold water.
 Mixer valves are available with or without a thermostat and can be either concealed (built into the wall) or exposed.

-Choose a handshower that offers a choice of different spray patterns.
-This allows each user to personalise their experience.
+Choose a hand-shower that offers a choice of different spray patterns.
+This allows each user to personalize their experience.

 Riser bars are ideal for multi-generation households as the height of the shower can be altered to suit both children and adults.

 Concealed mixers or thermostats give you the freedom to locate the shower controls wherever you choose.
 If you are planning a large walk-in shower then locate the controls close to the entrance, so that you can turn the shower on without getting hit by an initial rush of cold water.

 The controls should be easy and intuitive to use.
 Look out for levers and handles which move smoothly with little effort.